sourcefrog/cargo-mutants/DESIGN.md

 up the CPU will continue.

-Therefore we need to also intercept the signal to cargo-mutants and manually pass it on to the subprocesses.
+Therefore we need to also intercept the signal to cargo-mutants and manually pass it on to the subprocess group.

-TODO: What about on Windows?